QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Service Description.md

 - Data & webinterface will be hosted by Supplier;
 - Map with colourcode for windspeed and temperature values;
 - Authenticate using username and password;
-- No specific user roles, all users get the same permissions.
+- No specific user roles, all users get the same permissions;
 - Allow for data (for the past half a year in days/weeks/months) to be downloaded in Excel file;
 - Only measurements per minute;
 - SSL to secure safe datatransport.